Huguet57/git-status/README.md

-# A git prompt for bash
+# A git prompt for zsh

 With `git-prompt` you'll _hopefully_ never find yourself again in the following **gruesome** situations:
 - Resolving merge conflicts manually because you forgot to `pull` your branch.